-The following definitions apply for the purposes of this policy:

-Absence:

-- Arrival at school after the register has closed - Not attending school for any reason

-Authorised absence:

-- An absence for sickness for which the school has granted leave - Medical or dental appointments which unavoidably fall during school time, for which the school has granted leave - Religious or cultural observances for which the school has granted leave - An absence due to a family emergency

-Unauthorised absence:

-- Parents keeping children off school unnecessarily or without reason - Truancy before or during the school day - Absences which have never been properly explained - Arrival at school after the register has closed - Absence due to shopping, looking after other children or birthdays - Absence due to day trips and holidays in term-time which have not been agreed - Leaving school for no reason during the day

-Persistent absence (PA):

-Missing 10 percent or more of schooling across the year for any reason
+- 4.1 The following definitions apply for the purposes of this policy: - Absence: - Arrival at school after the register has closed - Not attending school for any reason - Authorised absence: - An absence for sickness for which the school has granted leave - Medical or dental appointments which unavoidably fall during school time, for which the school has granted leave - Religious or cultural observances for which the school has granted leave - An absence due to a family emergency - Unauthorised absence: - Parents keeping children off school unnecessarily or without reason - Truancy before or during the school day - Absences which have never been properly explained - Arrival at school after the register has closed - Absence due to shopping, looking after other children or birthdays - Absence due to day trips and holidays in term-time which have not been agreed - Leaving school for no reason during the day - Parent: - In keeping with Department for Education (DfE) guidance, in England, a "parent" is defined broadly to include: - All biological parents, whether they are married or not. - Any person with parental responsibility for a child or young person.
+This could include adoptive parents, step-parents, guardians, or other relatives. - Any person who has care of a child or young person, even if they are not a biological parent and do not have parental responsibility.
+This typically includes individuals with whom the child lives, either full or part-time, and who look after the child - This inclusive definition ensures that all individuals responsible for a child's welfare and education are recognised in school policies and legal contexts, helping to maintain high levels of school attendance. - Persistent absence (PA): - Missing 10 percent or more of schooling across the year for any reason

-4. Attendance expectations
+5.0 Attendance expectations

-The school has high expectations for pupils' attendance and punctuality and ensures that these expectations are communicated regularly to parents and pupils.

-Pupils will be expected to attend school punctually every day they are required to be at school, for the full day.

-The school day starts at 8:30am, and pupils will be in their classroom, ready to begin lessons at this time; therefore, pupils will be expected to be on the school site by 8:25am.
-Pupils will have a morning break at 10:30am, which will last until 10.45am, and a lunch break at 12:00pm, which will last until 1:00pm - pupils will be expected to have returned from each break and be ready to recommence learning at the stated times.

-Registers will be taken as follows throughout the school day:

-- The morning register will be marked by 8:35am.
+- 5.1 The school has high expectations for pupils' attendance and punctuality and ensures that these expectations are communicated regularly to parents and pupils. - 5.2 Pupils will be expected to attend school punctually every day they are required to be at school, for the full day. - 5.3 The school day starts at 8.30am, and pupils will be in their classroom, ready to begin lessons at this time; therefore, pupils will be expected to be on the school site by 8:30am.
+Pupils will have a morning break at 10:30am, which will last until 10:45am, and a lunch break at 12:00pm, which will last until 1:00pm pupils will be expected to have returned from each break and be ready to recommence learning at the stated times. - 5.4 Registers will be taken as follows throughout the school day: - The morning register will be marked by 8.45am.
 Pupils will receive a late mark if they are not in their classroom by this time.
-Pupils attending after this time will receive a mark to show that they were on site, but this will count as a late mark - The morning register will close at 8.40am.
-Pupils will receive a mark of absence if they do not attend school before this time - The afternoon register will be marked by 1:00pm.
-Pupils will receive a late mark if they are not in their classroom by this time - The afternoon register will close at 1:05pm.
-Pupils will receive a mark of absence if they are not present

-Pupils will be encouraged to communicate any concerns related to attendance and absence as soon as possible to the relevant member of staff.
+Pupils attending after this time will receive a mark to show that they were on site, but this will count as a late mark - The morning register will close at 8.50am.
+Pupils will receive a mark of absence if they do not attend school before this time - The afternoon register will be marked by 1:05pm.
+Pupils will receive a late mark if they are not in their classroom by this time - The afternoon register will close at 1:10pm.
+Pupils will receive a mark of absence if they are not present - 5.5 Pupils will be encouraged to communicate any concerns related to attendance and absence as soon as possible to the relevant member of staff.

-5. Absence procedures
+6.0 Absence procedures